IDMNYU/DM3193-DWA-FA14/dm3193_schedule_overview.md

 ## SCHEDULE OVERVIEW

 *All dates and assignments are subject to change at the discretion of the professor!
-Github and basecamp are the official sources for all dates and assignments; the syllabus is not.
-The printed syllabus is a general overview / a guideline; Github / Basecamp are living, dynamic sources. **If there are any changes to the schedule as printed in the syllabus, I will note these changes on github and/or basecamp and in person during class.***
+Github and basecamp are the official sources for all dates and assignments; the ptined syllabus is not.
+The printed syllabus is a general overview / a guideline;*

+*Github / Basecamp are living, dynamic sources. **If there are any changes to the schedule as printed in the syllabus, I will note these changes on github and/or basecamp and in person during class.***
 <table>
     <tr>
         <th>wk</th>